-I recently finished a really good book called “The Little Book Of Stoicism” by Jonas Salzgeber.
-It made me think on all the myths about Stoicism and misconceptions surrounding this philosophy.
+I recently finished a book about Stoicism that made me think about all the myths about Stoicism and misconceptions surrounding this philosophy.
 While this and other books do an excellent job debunking some of them, most people approaching this ancient school of thought still tend to fall for them.

 The origins of Stoicism go back thousands of years, to the 3rd century BC.
 It flourished especially in the Greek and Roman empires for about 6 centuries.
 Then, it experienced a decline after Christianity became the official religion of the Roman empire during the 4th century AD.